Energy Derivatives Pricing, Hedging and Risk Management - DPH2

 Categories: Trading, Derivatives, Hedging and Risk Management, Global Association of Risk Professionals (GARP) Approved Course

 The course starts with a review of energy price behavior, and applied probability and statistics using Excel exercises with hands-on calculations.
-After being introduced to the building blocks of risk analysis, delegates conduct several hands-on exercises that show how to estimate volatilities, correlations and calculate Value at Risk and other risk metrics.
+After introducing the building blocks of risk analysis, we estimate volatilities, correlations and calculate Value at Risk and other risk metrics.

-Delegates are introduced to the most commonly used derivatives pricing models in energy trading organizations such as closed-form solutions, binomial trees, and Monte Carlo simulation.
+Delegates are introduced to the most commonly used derivatives pricing models in energy trading organizations such as closed-form solutions and Monte Carlo simulation.
 The main price processes for energy risk analysis such as Geometric Brownian Motion and Mean-reverting models are illustrated with pricing and risk analysis examples.